 Contributions are made by both the members and Airways.
 The member’s contribution rate is based on your salary, with a maximum of 0.85% of gross salary.
-The trustees determine the contribution rate each year.
+The Trustees determine the contribution rate each year.
 Information about the current contribution rate is available by contacting the MBF office.
-Airways’ contribution to the MBF is set at approximately three times the members’ rate.
+Airways’ contribution to the Fund is set at approximately three times the members’ rate.

 5. Is there a maximum and/or minimum cover I can apply for?

-Upon acceptance as a member, Airways will automatically deduct your contributions from your fortnightly salary payments and remit them to the MBF.
+Upon acceptance as a member, Airways will automatically deduct your contributions from your fortnightly salary payments and remit them to the Fund.

-7. What medical information do I have to provide when I apply to join and who will see this information?
+7. What medical information do I have to provide and who will see this information?

-As part of the application you must complete a health declaration.
+As part of the application you must complete a Health Declaration.
 This is very similar to the aviation medical questionnaire.
-You must fully disclose your medical history as any non-disclosure may affect any claim you may subsequently make.
+Any non-disclosure may affect any claim subsequently made on the Fund.

 Information collected on this form will be treated with the utmost confidentiality.
-It will be seen only by the trustees and the MBF's office staff and those people whom the trustees reasonably consider need to see it, e.g. to seek medical advice about an exclusion.
-If you make a claim, it might also be seen by a medical assessor, as set out in the following FAQ.
+It will be seen only by the Trustees and the Fund’s office staff and those people whom the Trustees deem necessary to view to assist with returning a member to work, or making a Capital Benefit payout.
+If an exclusion is contemplated, the information might also be seen by a medical assessor, as set out in the following FAQ.